 Recommendation To Build Wealth

 Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
+In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
+It will show you exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

-After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
-Definitely run your numbers to see how you’re doing.
-I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket during this time thanks to better money management.
+After you link all your accounts, use their Retirement Planning calculator.
+It pulls your real data to give you as pure an estimation of your financial future as possible.
+Monte Carlo simulation algorithms are used to help see your future.

 I’ve been using Personal Capital since 2012.
 Since then, I have seen my net worth skyrocket during this time.

 For more nuanced personal finance content, join 100,000+ others and sign up for the free Financial Samurai newsletter.
 Financial Samurai is one of the largest independently-owned personal finance sites that started in 2009.
 Everything is written based off firsthand experience.